 For example, say you are querying the requests

-metric and the data is comming from two sources.
+metric and the data is coming from two sources.
 Using the delta

-aggregation, Lightstep combines the data from those sources to create individual time series points and then plots those on the chart, based on the output period.
+aggregation, Cloud Observability combines the data from those sources to create individual time series points and then plots those on the chart, based on the output period.
 If you queried over the last 60 minutes, the output period (the space between each point on the graph) is 30 seconds.

 The rolling input window is the duration of time that the data is pulled from before aggregating it.
 By default for charts on dashboards and notebooks, the input window is the same as the output period.
 That is, if the output period is 30 seconds, the data is aggregated over the last 30 seconds to produce the data point.